-Some of the disorders that can be associated with depression are anxiety disorder, PTSD, bipolar disorder and many others.
-All of these conditions and illnesses adversely affects mental health.
+Some of the disorders that can be associated with depression are anxiety disorder, PTSD, bipolar disorder, and many others.
+All of these conditions and illnesses adversely affect mental health.

 Yes, some studies have shown that depression in women can be traced back to a genetic link.
 Almost 40% of women who suffer from depression have been genetically depressed.